ynx0/airlock/README.md

 ```

-For the most up to date usage examples, see `src/test/java/UrbitIntegrationTests.java` or `src/main/java/Main.java`.
+For the most up to date usage examples, see `src/test/java/UrbitIntegrationTests.java`.

+The file `src/main/java/Main.java` serves as a starting point to experiment with the library,
+but may not showcase all features and functionality of the api.